guochengqian/deep_learning_phd_wiki/contents/learnIBEX.md

 You have to add host in termius.
 Add address, click ssh, add username and password once in termius, then you just need to click the host name then you can login into cluster(ibex).
 For example:

-- address:vlogin.ibex.kaust.edu.sa
+- address: glogin.ibex.kaust.edu.sa
 - username: qiang
-- password: Kaustxxxx
+- password: xxxxxxxx

+After setting up, only a click is needed to ssh into the ibex system.

 ### Apply for resources in cluster
 You can either use sbatch or srun to run your program in cluster.